Get all the details on this fun gender neutral kids’ room redo…plus my unsponsored review of an online decorating service!

 Pink Fleece Blanket – Wayfair (SO cozy!!) || Gold Task Lamp – Target || Hanging Pendant – Home Goods (similar) || Curtains – Wayfair || Crib Sheet – Target || White comforters – Walmart || Rug – Urban Outfitters || White Faceted Vase – Lulu & Georgia ||

 White Frames – Target || Artificial Plant & stand – Target || Ribbon Mobile – Etsy || Art prints – All from this Rifle Paper Co. calendar ||

 Quilt – Handmade (details here) || Clock – Target

-That is, until I got pregnant with this baby and we realized that we needed to do some rearranging in order to make this 4 bedroom house fit 10 bodies!
+Anyway, once I got pregnant with this baby we realized that we needed to do some rearranging in order to make this 4 bedroom house fit 10 bodies!
 The big boys are settled and happy in our basement bedroom, while the 3 big girls share a full-twin bunk bed in their room and Mimi has her own room (perks of being a baby).

 Poor Finn, however had simply been relegated to a crib mattress on the floor of the girls’ room…but let’s be honest, he ended up in our bed more often than not!
 I knew that he needed to move in with Mimi, but that it needed to be a special place where he could feel grown up and important.

 I also began reading reviews of Decorist late last year and thought an online decorating service sounded fantastic, especially if I could snag it on sale.
 I stalked their site for Black Friday deals and grabbed a room re-do for just $150!
 That was all the motivation I needed to get started.